STAT540-UBC/seminar-02b/sm2b_intro_to_ggplot.md

 ## Part 5: Deliverable

 **To submit for credit**: To earn full marks for this seminar, do the following.
-Reproduce the visual below using the `mpg` dataset.
+Reproduce the visual below using the `mpg` dataset by adding your code below.
 Then add informative labels to the x and y axes, and replace the legend titles “drv” and “cyl” with more informative text (hint: check out the `labs()` function).
 So your final plot should look like the image below, but with more informative labels.

 ![Challenge visual](images/mpg_data_challenge_visual.png)